QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 The bit-shifting operations are the most complex operations handled by the ALU.
 They take two data inputs: a value to shift and an amount to shift it by.
 Despite their complexity (due to the variable amount of shifting), these operations are crucial for many important tasks, including the many "graphical" operations involved in Tetris.
 Bit shifts would also serve as the foundation for efficient multiplication/dividion algorithms.

-Our processor has two bit shift operations, "shift left" (`SL`) and "shift right logical" (`SRL`).
-These bit shifts fill in the new bits with all zeros (meaning that a negative number shifted right will no longer be negative).
+Our processor has three bit shift operations, "shift left" (`SL`), "shift right logical" (`SRL`), and "shift right arithmetic" (`SRA`).
+The first two bit shifts (`SL` and `SRL`) fill in the new bits with all zeros (meaning that a negative number shifted right will no longer be negative).
 If the second argument of the shift is outside the range of 0 to 15, the result is all zeros, as you might expect.

-There were plans for a "shift right arithmetic" (`SRA`) operation which preserved the sign of the input, and therefore acted as a true division by two, but this plan was postponed due to the difficulty of implementation.
-So far we have found our current two shifts to be sufficient.
+For the last bit shift, `SRA`, the bit shift preserves the sign of the input, and therefore acts as a true division by two.

 ### Instruction Pipelining